vbfox/fableconf-2019-workshop-instructions/README.md

 ## Step 7: Virtualize the list

+*You can fast-forward here by doing `git checkout workshop-step-6` or by looking at what you're missing in the [workshop-step-6](https://github.com/vbfox/SAFE-Chat-workshop/tree/workshop-step-6) branch*

-That step is open-ended as I don't think we'll have time to go that far, but as the [Optimizing Performance](https://reactjs.org/docs/optimizing-performance.html#virtualize-long-lists) react documentation evoke, for very big lists virtualizing them (And ideally lazy-loading missing elements from the server) is a key optimization.
+That step is left as an exercise to the reader as I don't think we'll have time to go that far and didn't do it myself 😉, but as the [Optimizing Performance](https://reactjs.org/docs/optimizing-performance.html#virtualize-long-lists) react documentation evoke, for very big lists virtualizing them (And ideally lazy-loading missing elements from the server) is a key optimization.

 react virtualized with CellMeasurer to handle dynamic height text and AutoSizer to size it would be a good start.